Philadelphia Writing Project

 A 1958 citizenship test from the Georgia State Voter Registration Act.
 Government-issued test.
 (Digital Library of Georgia, c1958).

-Picture Books
+Pairing Picture Books and Primary Sources.

 Pairing picture books and primary sources: Around America to Win the Vote.
+Blog post.
 (AASL, 2018).

 The following Philadelphia Writing Project teacher consultants contributed to this page: Z. Ehrenberg, J. Ross, and J. F. Smith.
-Additionally, teacher consultant T. Anderson, helped with editing this page.
+Additionally, teacher consultant T. Anderson helped with editing this page.

 Some of the resources and approaches referenced on this page were developed by the National Writing Project's (NWP) College, Career, and Community Writers Program.